dora-metrics/pelorus/labs/consultant/03-Exporters.md

 In the next few sections, we'll deploy some exporters that collect data in a similar way to these commands.

+## Step 2: Inspect your first exporter

-## Deploy Time Exporter
+### Deploy Time Exporter

-Take a look at the exporter defined by default in charts/pelorus/values.yaml
+Take a look at the exporter defined by default in `charts/pelorus/values.yaml`

     exporters:
       instances: